How to Become a Certified Ophthalmic Assistant: The Complete 2026 Guide

 Here's what that involves:

 Important distinction.
-The AAO independent study course is an eligibility requirement — it qualifies you to sit for the COA exam.
+The AAO independent study course is an eligibility requirement — it qualifies you to sit for the Certified Ophthalmic Assistant exam.
 It is not exam prep.
-The independent study course alone does not cover enough information for someone with limited experience to pass the COA exam.
+The independent study course alone does not cover enough information for someone with limited experience to pass the exam.
 You will need additional preparation.

-Timeline From "New Hire" to "Eligible to Sit for the COA Exam"
+Timeline From "New Hire" to "Eligible to Sit for the Certified Ophthalmic Assistant Exam"

 A realistic timeline for most full-time ophthalmic technicians: